teamniteo/handbook/5_People/nitean-recognition.md

 ## Policy

 Niteans get 30 points allowance every month.
 We're adopting the `+1` system.
-This means that whenever you give someone a bonus, you give that person 1 point.
+This literally means giving a +1 (not 2 or 5 points) whenever someone did something that deserves a recognition.
+Big or small, if you think it's noteworthy or made you happy, send the Nitean a bonus.

 To give someone a bonus, use the format below.